Lemmenjoki National Park

 The park is named after the Lemmenjoki River, an 80 km long river running through it.

-The park is partly bordered by the Øvre Anarjóhka National Park in Norway.
+The park is partly bordered by the Anárjohka National Park in Norway.

 Around 100 people can be seen digging gold in the area in the summer on 40 claims.
-Most of the people in the park – around 10,000 people per year – are backpackers, though.
+Most of the people in the park – around 21,100 people per year – are backpackers, though.
 There are about 60 km marked paths in the national park, and even some bridges and boats are put up for travelers.
 There are more than ten free wilderness huts in the park and three chargeable, bookable ones.

 The gold-digging area contains two small airfields, Martiniiskonpalo (467 m) and Keurulainen (about 500 m).
 They can be used for landing or taking off with small propeller planes.

+Gold Prospecting

+In 2020, a significant policy shift took place in Lemmenjoki National Park when mechanized gold mining was banned following the expiration of transitional mining rights under the updated Mining Act.
+The nine-year transition period, which began after legislative changes in 2011, allowed operators time to continue machine-based gold panning until 30 June 2020, after which no new permits for mechanized prospecting within the park were issued.
+As a result, gold prospecting in Lemmenjoki National Park is now restricted to traditional manual methods, such as hand panning and shovel work.
+Additionally, all former operators were mandated to remove machinery and related infrastructure and to restore any disturbed areas within two years, including leveling of mining pits and supporting the regrowth of native vegetation.